JimmyFromTheEarth/quip-export/README.md

-  --comments                 Includes comments (messages) for the documents --folders "string"         Comma-separated folder's IDs to export --debug                    Extended logging
+  --comments                 Includes comments (messages) for the documents --folders "string"         Comma-separated folder's IDs to export --debug                    Extended logging --exclude-regex            If passed, exclude documents matching this regex --only-index               Do not export documents, just create a CSV document (index.csv) at destination
 ```

 To generate a personal access token, visit the page: [https://quip.com/dev/token](https://quip.com/dev/token)